 The average cost of auto insurance in New Jersey is $1,754/year.
 NJ is one of the most expensive states for car insurance due to its high population density, no-fault laws, and high rates of uninsured drivers.
 Rates vary by city, driving record, and coverage level.

-You can lower your New Jersey car insurance by comparing quotes from multiple insurers, bundling home and auto policies (saves 10–25%), maintaining a clean driving record, raising your deductible, and taking advantage of telematics or good-driver discounts.
+You can lower your New Jersey car insurance by comparing quotes from multiple insurers, bundling home and auto policies (saves 10 to 25%), maintaining a clean driving record, raising your deductible, and taking advantage of telematics or good-driver discounts.

 Yes, New Jersey is a no-fault state.
 PIP (Personal Injury Protection) coverage is required, meaning your own insurer covers your medical expenses after an accident regardless of who was at fault.
 NJ drivers choose between a "Basic" and "Standard" policy, each with different PIP and tort options.